itz-ab07/poster-dukaan/README.md

 # Posters Dukaan 💫

 A modern, multi-page designer portfolio website built for **Apekshaa Yadav**, a creative visual designer and freelance artist behind the Instagram page [@posters_dukaan.nco](https://www.instagram.com/posters_dukaan.nco).
-This site showcases her services, gallery, design philosophy, and contact details — wrapped in a clean, elegant UI.
+This site showcases her services, gallery, design philosophy, and contact details all wrapped in a clean and elegant UI.

 ---